-Support groups play a role in reducing the trauma of stillbirth (Cacciatore, 2007), and can be an effective strategy for parents who do not want to or are unable to seek the help of a professional therapeutic relationship.
+Support groups play a role in reducing the trauma of stillbirth (Cacciatore, 2007), and can be an effective strategy for parents who do not want to/ or unable to seek the help of a professional therapeutic relationship.
 Despite this the lack of research in diversity within baby loss, research has shown that peer support groups are helpful for bereaved parents.
 Coming together with peers offers parents an opportunity to socialise with others with similar experiences.
 The purposes and benefits of parents coming together extend beyond emotional support.
 Participants in Cacciatore's study reported that they could resource share, ask clinical questions and network with other parents.
 Parents can have their feelings and beliefs validated in a safe space whether it be in person, over the phone or online.
 Having community to support bereaved parents benefits their mental health by promoting social interaction.

 What is notable within the current literature is the overarching theme of gaps, specifically regarding how minority ethnic families experience stillbirth, their grief journeys, and whether they have access to participate in parent peer support groups.
 In general, minority ethnic populations are underrepresented in health research (Smart & Harrison, 2016).
 Research that is available often explores minority ethnic populations risk factors of stillbirth which focus on population figures and are quantitative in nature (Drysdale, Ranasinha, & Kendall, 2012; Norris, et al., 2017; Connelly, Gayle, & Lambert, 2016).
 Qualitative research documenting minority ethnic parents' experiences of baby loss in the UK is the largest gap in the stillbirth bereavement field.
 This suggests that qualitative studies on minority ethnic families' experience of perinatal loss is needed (McCloskey & Wier, 2020).
-By intentionally or unintentionally excluding marginalised communities in research, health inequalities continue to thrive (Memon et al.,2016).
+By intentionally or unintentionally excluding marginalised communities in research, health inequalities continue to thrive (Memon et al., 2016).

-When conducting this literature review, I found a few American studies about minority ethnic communities grieving the loss of a child (Whitaker, Kavanaugh & Klima, 2010; Hawthorne, Youngblut, & Brooten, 2016; Fenstermacher & Hupcey, 2019).
-Whilst these studies diversify grief narratives and broaden the field of grief and bereavement studies, it is important to remember that although the US and the UK are similar in many respects, they are not the same.
-Both countries have different healthcare systems, the UK being publicly funded which the US has predominantly a private health care system (Loury, Modood & Teles, 2005) and therefore offer different pathways of bereavement support to grieving families.
-However, I have included the work of Dr. Joanne Cacciatore within the literature review and within the discussion chapter to validate the development of the Road to Hope through Grief grounded theory.
+Whilst conducting this literature review, I did find a few American studies about minority ethnic communities grieving the loss of a child (Whitaker, Kavanaugh & Klima, 2010; Hawthorne, Youngblut, & Brooten, 2016; Fenstermacher & Hupcey, 2019).
+Whilst these studies diversify grief narratives and broaden the field of grief and bereavement studies, it is important to remember that although the US and the UK are similar, they are not the same.
+Both countries have different healthcare systems (Loury, Modood & Teles, 2005) and therefore offer different pathways of bereavement support to grieving families.
 The lack of UK research in this area prevents the field from diversifying and advancing, also impedes the creation of best practices for clinicians and charities to mitigate the grief journeys of bereaved parents (Gillespie & Lopez).
 To Western societies, the discussion of grief is only tolerable if it is a collective loss by the majority group (Gillespie & Lopez).
 People who belong to minority populations are often considered 'others' (Kamenova, 2014; Chauhan & Foster, 2014; Strani & Szczepaniak-Kozak, 2018) are often considered to be outside of the dialogue about grief (Gillespier & Lopez 2019).